 When you assert a claim for personal injuries, your medical status is in issue.
 The insurance company will want to know what kind of treatment you have had related to the injury.
 They may also want to know what kind of medical history you have and whether you are expected to have to undergo any future medical treatment.

-The need to know past medical history is sometimes surprising to personal injury victims.
+The need to know past medical history is sometimes surprising to personal injury claim holders.
 However, by looking through these records, the insurance company may be trying to claim that you already had some medical problems before the accident.
 This type of argument could reduce your overall compensation ins your personal injury case.

 So, what should you do when your insurance adjuster requests your medical records or asks you to see a particular doctor?
 Call a personal injury lawyer immediately.